-A 2,500 metre drill program has commenced on the Company's Cere Villebon property, which consists of 15 claims (483 hectares).
+A 1,955 metre drill program has completed in Q3 2023 on the Company's Cere Villebon property, which consists of 15 claims (483 hectares), with results reported in a news release dated July 11, 2023.
 The property is road and power accessible, located only 4 kilometers east of Highway 117, the highway that connects Montreal to Val d'Or.